fidel-schaposnik/fidel-schaposnik.github.io/_posts/2022-06-23-tfgnn-intro.md

 - [A Gentle Introduction to Graph Neural Networks](https://distill.pub/2021/gnn-intro/) is a good reference to start learning more about GNNs and their applications

-- For those looking to dig deeper into GNNs, the book [Graph Representation Learning Book](https://www.cs.mcgill.ca/~wlh/grl_book/) by W. L. Hamilton is fairly up-to-date and more comprehensive
+- For those looking to dig deeper into GNNs, the [Graph Representation Learning Book](https://www.cs.mcgill.ca/~wlh/grl_book/) by W. L. Hamilton is fairly up-to-date and more comprehensive

 - The [TensorFlow GNN guide](https://github.com/tensorflow/gnn/blob/main/tensorflow_gnn/docs/guide/intro.md) is a good place to start learning how to use TF-GNN, and some of this notebook's code was inspired by the examples provided there

+- **[July 5, 2022 UPDATE]** Some official notebooks with TF-GNN examples are now available, see _e.g._ [Molecular Graph Classification](https://colab.research.google.com/github/tensorflow/gnn/blob/master/examples/notebooks/intro_mutag_example.ipynb), [Solving OGBN-MAG end-to-end](https://colab.research.google.com/github/tensorflow/gnn/blob/master/examples/notebooks/ogbn_mag_e2e.ipynb#scrollTo=udvGTpefWRE_) and [Learning shortest paths with GraphNetworks](https://colab.research.google.com/github/tensorflow/gnn/blob/master/examples/notebooks/graph_network_shortest_path.ipynb)